lyyuan0117/lyyuan0117/README.md

 - 👋 Hi, I’m Liyang
 - 👀 I’m interested in crypto currency. basketball, and survival analysis
-- 🌱 I’m currently learning vaccine effectiveness
+- 🌱 I’m currently learning machine learning and network detection
-- 💞️ I’m looking to collaborate on machine learning and network detection
+- 💞️ I’m looking to collaborate on Covid-19 vaccine effectiveness
 - 📫 How to reach me: lyyuan@umich.edu

 <!---